 - No more nail biting and chewing on objects such as pen

 - If you grind your teeth during sleep, get a night guard or splint.
-Orthodontists can help you by prescribing retainers to prevent damages to the veneers.
+Orthodontists can help you by prescribing retainers to prevent damage to the veneers.

 - Be gentle with flossing.
 You should floss regularly to get rid of food particles between your teeth.
 Generally, flossing with too much force causes bleeding.
 When porcelain veneers are in place, floss but with care and much attention.